aayushmanda/aayushmanda.github.io/_teaching/ML_Applications.md

 collection: teaching
 type: "WebMtech Course"
 permalink: /teaching/ML_Applications
-venue: "University 1, Department"
+venue: "DSAI, IITM"
-date: 2015-01-01
+date: Jan 2025 - May 2025
-location: "City, Country"
+location: "Chennai, India"
 ---
 ## Description
 The course was intended to introduce students to the fundamental of machine learning.
 As a TA, I had to conduct exam and evaluate them.